Oregon Court Records

 What to Expect in an Oregon Traffic Court

-If you are cited for a crime, then you may be required to appear in court on your date to answer the charges and enter your plea.
+If you are cited for a crime, you may be required to appear in court on your date to answer the charges and enter your plea.
 If you plead Guilty, the judge may pass your sentence.
 If you plead Not Guilty, a trial date may be scheduled.

 How to Prepare for Traffic Court in Oregon

 Oregon has unique traffic laws, including its approach to distracted driving and its use of speed enforcement cameras in certain areas.
-Some counties, like Multnomah County, offer traffic court mediation programs where defendants can meet with a mediator to discuss the case and reach a resolution without going to trial.
+Consequently, some counties, like Multnomah County, offer traffic court mediation programs where defendants can meet with a mediator to discuss the case and reach a resolution without going to trial.
 When preparing for traffic court in Oregon, motorists are advised to consider these options as well as engage the services of a legal counsel or representative.